What Cosine Similarity of Label Representations Can and Cannot Tell us: Proof that Adding Vector does not Change Probabilities

-We here state and prove a lemma saying that translations of the unembeddings do not change the assigned probabilities for softmax classifiers. \begin{lemma} Let $v\in \RR^d$.
-For a softmax classifier as in \cref{def:softmax_classifier}, adding $\vv$ to all unembeddings, does not change the probability $p(y\vert \vx)$. \end{lemma} \begin{proof} Let $v\in \RR^d$.
+\begin{proof} Let $v\in \RR^d$.
 We will consider the calculation of probabilities for a model which has $\vg(y) + \vv$ as unembeddings for all $y\in \mathcal{Y}$ and show that this is the same as for the original model.
-Let $p'(y\vert \vx)$ denote the probability assigned by the model with $\vg(y) + \vv$ as unembeddings.
+Let $p'(y\mid \vx)$ denote the probability assigned by the model with $\vg(y) + \vv$ as unembeddings.
 We then have that

 \end{proof}